Caring for children in your own home

-- you will have to attend a basic training course which will start in September each year, as well as paediatric first aid training and child protection training which will start in September each year
+- you will have to attend a basic training course which will start in September each year, as well as paediatric first aid training, CEYS child safeguarding / protection training, fire safety training and food hygiene level 2 training

 You will also be limited in the number of children that you can care for at any one time (this includes your own children).

 - the registration process

 - your responsibilities as a childminder

-You must attend a meeting before you can apply to become a childminder.
+You must complete the course and gain a certificate before you can apply to become a registered childminder.